Mobile Clinic Compliance and Defense

 There are numerous aspects to federal health care compliance for mobile clinics and other health care providers.
 At Oberheiden P.C., we offer custom-tailored compliance solutions—including solutions that are tailored specifically to the unique needs of mobile clinics.
 This includes needs in the areas of:

-Anti-Kickback Statute, Stark Law, and EKRA Compliance
+Anti-Kickback Statute, Stark Law, EKRA, and DEA Compliance

 The federal Anti-Kickback Statute and Stark Law, as well as the newer Eliminating Kickbacks in Recovery Act (EKRA), prohibit mobile clinics and physicians from entering into financial relationships that result in the payment of unlawful referral fees and other forms of “remuneration.”
 While these statutes’ prohibitions are not absolute, they outlaw many types of financial relationships and transactions that are relatively common within the health care sector.